What’s the meaning of “back to square one”?

-So that is one theory for where this saying comes from.
-To go along with this, one of the earliest appearances of it in print is from a 1952 edition of the Economic Journal.
-It is used in connection with the board game:
+Interestingly, one of the earliest appearances of this expression in print is from a 1952 edition of the Economic Journal and it’s used in connection with the board game:

 “He has the problem of maintaining the interest of the reader who is always being sent back to square one in a sort of intellectual game of snakes and ladders.”